Artist: Jeff Lane

 » Info: 704-763-1891

-» Web, audio and video: www.justinmychals.com
+» Web, audio, and video: www.justinmychals.com

 Four songwriting buddies meet on Monday nights to swap songs, sip beer and tell a few tall whoppers.

-From that and the pandemic came Just Another Night, a group that features the four songsters who perform via livestreams.
+From that and the pandemic came Just Another Night, a group that features the four songsters who perform via live streams.

 That morphed into Just Another Christmas in East Tennessee.
-Slated to benefit Hope House, Just Another Night streams live from Murphy’s Automotive in Kingsport on 5:30 p.m.
+Slated to benefit Hope House, Just Another Night streams live from Murphy’s Automotive in Kingsport at 5:30 p.m.
 Sunday.
 For but $10, viewers receive an invitation to access a link to the group’s private Facebook Live page to watch the event.

 “Part of the proceeds will go to Hope House,” said Justin Mychals, one-fourth of Just Another Night.
 “We’re asking for tips and donations during the show.
 Three businesses will match whatever we give.
 If we raise $1,000, then the donation becomes $2,000.”Top Articles